bekhzod-olimov/Synthethic-Uzbek-Car-Registration-Plates-Generator/README.md

 This script conducts inference with the pretrained model (choose the model using "--name" argument) based on the "--CUT_mode" argument (CUT or FastCUT) using the given test dataroot (the root should contain two folders, testA and testB, respectively).
 The inference results can be found at ./results/name/train_latest/...

+This script conducts inference with the pretrained model (choose the model using "--name" argument) based on the "--CUT_mo